 As we get older, the lens inside the eye loses its ability to accommodate, that is, the ability to change shape which allows us to see clearly at all distances.
 As a result, there is a need to wear glasses for near, and later for distance vision as well.

-PRESBYOND is the laser surgery that allows you to become spectacle independent when you have presbyopia and consists of changing the shape of the cornea so that you can see without glasses both at a distance and at close range in most situations.
+PRESBYOND is the laser procedure that helps you get rid of glasses when you have presbyopia and consists in changing the shape of the cornea, so that you can see without glasses both at distance and near, in most situations.

-The only clinic in Romania where you can benefit from this surgery is Ama Optimex Eye Clinic, in Bucharest.
-The only accredited doctors in Romania to do this technique are Dr. Andrei Filip, Dr. Miruna Nicolae and Assoc.
+The first clinic in Romania where you can benefit from this surgery is Ama Optimex Eye Clinic, in Bucharest.
+The first accredited doctors in Romania to do this technique are Dr. Andrei Filip, Dr. Miruna Nicolae and Assoc.
 Prof. Mircea Filip.